 6. Ruby Receptionist, Back Office Betty, and Other Answering Services Cost You Way More Than You Think.

-Listen, an answering service is better than nothing, believe you me.
+Listen, an answering service is better than nothing, believe me.
 But the cheapest option with Ruby is about $500.00/month.
 If you go over the usage, it will jump up to $1,000.00/month.
-Additionally, it’s never the same person that answers the phone, they mispronounce your name, and all they’re really doing is taking a message.
+Additionally, it’s never the same person that answers the phone, they mispronounce your name, and all they’re doing is taking a message.
 Worse yet, callers know when an answering service answers the phone, even a good one.
-They can’t answer any questions, or really be helpful in any way.
+They can’t answer any questions or really be helpful in any way.
 They can’t do your intake or return calls in a meaningful way.
-At my law firm, we use Ruby as a backup to the backup only.
+At my law firm, we use Ruby as a backup to backup only.
 It prevents potential clients from hanging up and calling another law firm, but only momentarily.
-Which takes me to our last point…..
+This takes me to our last point…..

 7. Your Likelihood of Speaking to a Lead Decreases by 50% if You Wait Longer Than 5 Minutes to Return a Call.